Lush and Dramatic Normandy

 Climate and Countryside Living

-The weather in Normandy is similar to that of Britain, with cooler temperatures than those found in the south of France.
+The weather in Normandy is similar to that in Britain, with cooler temperatures than in the south of France.
 However, the regular rainfall and lower temperatures help to keep the countryside lush and the dairy cows happy!
 This, in turn, provides the region with the best conditions to offer some of the finest gastronomy, including delectable Camembert soft cheese, apple cider, and an abundance of seafood dishes.

 Affordability and Property Market